 Want to see a few of my favorite things that I am totally obsessed with??
 Take a peek and see how many you might already have…twinsies!

 - Add butter and onions to cast iron skillet over medium/high heat until onions are tender.

-- Add brussel sprouts and broth or water and continue on same heat until contents begin to boil.
+- Add small frozen brussel sprouts and broth or water and continue on same heat until contents begin to boil.
 Reduce heat to medium, cover and cook for 10-12 minutes until brussels are tender.
 Remove from heat.

 - In a bowl whisk together milk, flour, thyme, salt and pepper until smooth.
 Pour over sprouts, fold together so they are nicely coated and top with precooked bacon.

 - Bake in oven at 400 F for 15 minutes.